Success Lessons From My Two Year Old Son.

 The Lesson:

-With so much noise and information coming at us each day, it’s important to appreciate ‘the present’ of our ability to be present.
+With so much noise and information coming at us each day, it’s important to appreciate ‘the present’ of our ability to be present. - Risk being the fool.

 At a 2 year old, my son has no concern about who’s watching and what people will think about his behavior.
 He’ll dance, sing, laugh, cry, and fully express himself – whether his parents deem it appropriate or not.
 It’s actually beautiful to watch (most times…).
 Many people lose their freedom of self-expression as they get older in fear of looking bad or being judged by others.
 “I can’t jump in the middle and dance…” we think, “what will people think of me?!…”.
 The irony is that we all want to be fully self expressed, yet, we all walk around with the same fear of being judged by others.
 So go ahead – risk being the fool.
 Be like a 2 year old.
 Don’t worry about people’s judgement – I’ve got news for you: people already judge you anyway, so it won’t matter much… And when that fear is overcome, everyone in the room knows it, and it feels a lot more alive!
 Have you ever been to a party, wedding, conference, or a gathering where groups of people just let go and started doing something they wouldn’t normally do in public?
 Like dance or sing?
 You can feel the energy in the room!